fallen-icarus/cardano-swaps/README.md

 First proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), programmable swaps are a more promising design choice than liquidity pools.
 Swaps are simply UTxOs that may be consumed if and only if the resulting TX outputs satisfy the input script's logic.
-Swaps can be fragmented across many user-controlled addresses, so delegation control is maintained.
+Swaps can be fragmented across many user-controlled addresses, so delegation control and voting control is maintained.
 Users then execute swaps from each other's addresses.
 Since each swap is atomic and explicitly defined, in aggregate they are the optimal expression of (intra)market sentiment.
-This design pattern scales naturally, since there must be at *least* as many swap addresses as there are users.
+This design pattern scales naturally, since there must be at *least* as many swaps as there are users.

 ### The Cardano-Swaps Protocol